-HIM took to the internet today to announce that they are breaking up following the completion of a farewell tour later this year.
-Continue reading
+H.I.M. announced back in March that they would be breaking up following the completion of a farewell tour later this year (read the full statement), and today that tour has been announced.
+Continue reading →

 The Black Dahlia Murderhas confirmed the departure of guitar player Ryan Knight, who had been a member of the band since 2008.
 Brandon Ellis, best known for his work with Arsis, will serve as touring guitarist in the meantime.
 The band has also booked a spring tour where they will play their 2003 début album Unhallowed, every night.
 Direct support will come from Fallujah and Disentomb.